ishaansathaye/daily-problems/LeetCode/LeetNotes.md

 ## Longest String Without Repeating Characters
 - Utilize **sliding window method**
 - Put index of element in the hash map

+## Median of Two Sorted Arrays
+- Used **Binary Search on two arrays**
+    - Compare elements of each array and then go to the next smallest element between two arrays
+- O(log(n+m)) alternate solution
+    - Uses recursion to iterate to next element in the list
+        - *Uses list splicing, which is O(n), so use indices for true O(log(n+m))*
+    - Helper method finds the kth element
+    - Main method calls these functions depending on the length fo the combined arrays